nathanwbrei/gx_jana2_containers/README.md

-A Docker container for porting GlueX software to use JANA2.
+Tools and environments for porting GlueX software to use JANA2.

 Usage
 -----